 Hinduism stands among the largest world religions, alongside the likes of Islam, Christianity, and Buddhism.
-Combined, there are over one billion followers of Hinduism in the world today, and more than 97 percent of the worldwide Hindu population lives in India and two neighboring countries (Nepal and Bangladesh).
-Being one of the oldest religions, Hinduism established traditions associated with worship to divine trinity of Brahma, Vishnu, and Shiva, as the Creator, the Preserver, and the Transformer of the Universe, respectively.
-In turn, there is a pantheon of other Gods and Goddesses appearing as emanations or type representatives of this Supreme trinity.
-The devotion to the goddess Kali is widespread across India, and is seen as the appeal to certain aspect of the Brahman himself in feminine form as well as the Mother Goddess.
-The holy texts of Vedas and later Upanishads formed main philosophical principals of Hinduism.
-The religion considers the process of spiritual knowledge transmission from Guru, the enlightened teacher to disciple as the main factor of inner education and progress towards ultimate spiritual perfection and enlightenment.
+Combined, there are over one billion followers of Hinduism in the world today, and more than 97 percent of the worldwide Hindu population lives in India.
+As one of the world's oldest religions, Hinduism established traditions associated with worship to divine trinity of Brahma, Vishnu, and Shiva, as the Creator, the Preserver, and the Transformer of the Universe.

-The same is true for Indonesia as with Bangladesh.
-4,050,0000 Indonesian Hindus live in the country, which also has the highest Muslim population in the world.
+4 million Hindus reside in Indonesia, which also has the highest Muslim population in the world.
 The Indonesian island of Bali is particularly dedicated to Hinduism with lots of temples, sculptures depicting science from the Hindus' famous myths, and deep rooted Hindu traditions across the majority of the island's native population.

 Hindus in the Western World

 Another large scale migration of 20th Century became possible due to affordable airfares and employment opportunities in the Western Hemisphere.
-The 1,790,000-strong Hindu population of the United States and the 890,000 Hindus living in the United Kingdom are mostly the result of work force migrations of the last hundred years.
+The 2,290,000-strong Hindu population of the United States and the 835,418 Hindus living in the United Kingdom are mostly the result of workforce migrations of the last hundred years.

 A Global Hindu Heritage